QuangNguyenLong/pcprep/README.md

 # Point cloud preparation tool

 ## Requirements
-The following package is required to build the Point cloud preparation tool:
+The following packages are required to build the Point cloud preparation tool:
 * cmake >= 3.0
+* GNU Make

+To build the tool with all features enabled, the following packages are required:
+* libglfw3-dev
+* libglew-dev
+* libpng-dev
-* make
+* libgl-dev

+Additional requirements for example binaries:
 * libglm-dev >= 0.9.9.7

 ## Building